samdoran/cookiecutter-ansible-role/README.md

 Molecule uses Docker by default to spin up local containers for testing.
 I have created [several containers] that have Ansible installed and work well for testing Ansible roles.
 Feel free to use them or change to your own in `molecule/default/molecule.yml`.

 To test your role, you first need to install Molecule by running `pip install molecule`, or using your package manager of choice.
+You may also `pip install molecule[docker]` to also install the `docker` Python library, or `pip install molecule[lint]` to install `ansible-lint`, `yamllint`, and `flake8`.

 Next, run `molecule test`.
 This will run the entire default test scenario, which creates a test container, runs the linters, runs the role twice, then destroys the container.